 Change that lasts

 Building on an understanding of what drives behavior, we provide a framework for a different kind of behavioral intervention plan that we call the FAIR Plan.
 FAIR stands for functional hypothesis, accommodations, interaction strategies, and response strategies.

 The goal of the FAIR Plan is to change inappropriate behavior to appropriate behavior for the long term, rather than, for example, simply “managing the behavior” until the end of the year.
 Achieving this type of change requires teachers to take five basic steps that use the fundamental concepts outlined above.

 This means minimizing or accommodating things in the environment that tend to set off an incident of inappropriate behavior.
 By understanding what antecedents are problematic for a student, such as being close to other students or reading aloud, the teacher can intervene effectively and create a classroom environment that is supporting and proactive.

-If a student can’t tolerate academic demands without an outburst, the teacher may start by asking her to do only 10 minutes of work, reinforce her, and over time build up the student’s tolerance.
-As the student demonstrates small attempts at self-regulation or the use of prosocial skills, the teacher will reinforce and reward her.
+If a student can’t tolerate academic demands without an outburst, the teacher may start by asking them to do only 10 minutes of work, reinforce them, and over time build up the student’s tolerance.
+As the student demonstrates small attempts at self-regulation or the use of prosocial skills, the teacher will reinforce and reward them.

-The student needs to be taught a replacement behavior-an appropriate behavior the serves the same function as the inappropriate behavior- to be used while he is building the skills needed to behave appropriately without accommodations.
-For example, instead of banging her fists on the desk when she find reading frustrating, she could be taught to ask politely, “Can I have a break, please?”
+The student needs to be taught a replacement behavior-an appropriate behavior the serves the same function as the inappropriate behavior- to be used while they are building the skills needed to behave appropriately without accommodations.
+For example, instead of banging their fists on the desk when they find reading frustrating, they could be taught to ask politely, “Can I have a break, please?”